top of page

 Learn what it takes to construct the elaborate and colorful Mardi Gras floats and props at Blaine Kern's Mardi Gras World.
 Go behind the scenes on a self-guided tour to see how artists turn concepts into creations.

-The experience at Mardi Gras World begins with a short video on the history of the celebration and a sample of King Cake.
+The experience at Mardi Gras World begins with a short video about the celebration's history and a sample of King Cake.

 The Presbytère